Parallactic angle: Derivation

+define its zenith distance as z=π/2-a.
+Its hour-angle, $h = l - \alpha$, measures the elapsed sidereal time interval since the star crossed the local Meridian and is negative if the star is east of the meridian and its crossing is pending.

 The normalized cross product is the rotation axis that turns the star into the direction of the zenith:

 Finally ω_{z}×s is the third axis of the tilted coordinate system and the direction into which the star is moved on the great circle towards the zenith.